mahoney1/fabric/docs/source/tutorial/commercial_paper.md

 See how the eight containers use different IP addresses, while being part of a single Docker network.
 (We've abbreviated the output for clarity.)

-Because we are operating the test network as DigiBank and MagnetoCorp, `peer0.org1.example.com` will belong to the DigiBank organization while `peer0.org2.example.com` will be operated by MagnetoCorp.
+Because we are operating the test network as DigiBank (Org1) and MagnetoCorp (Org2), `peer0.org1.example.com` will belong to the DigiBank organization while `peer0.org2.example.com` will be operated by MagnetoCorp.
 Now that the test network is up and running, we can refer to our network as PaperNet from this point